squarepupil/website-pages/src/pages/questions.md

 scores - and the other is a professional pastry chef at a high end restaurant
 \- his dream job that he apprenticed for while attending A&I.

+## ... supplementary instruction?

+At Arts & Ideas, students have the freedom (and the responsibility) ...
+They follow their curiosity and interests, they learn related facts and practice useful skills.
+Thus, supplemental instruction is not needed.

+To address specific needs or goals (such as preparing for college entrance exams), supplemental instuction may sometimes be utilized at home.
+In keeping with our school philosophy, it is important that the impetus for any classes, homework, and other instructional activities is the student.

+Learning at A&I is student-driven, individualized, and addresses authentic needs and concerns.
+Students ...
+As students discover and pursue their passions, they achieve deeper levels of knowlege and mastery of skills.

+!questions-kitchen.jpg

 ## ... screen time?